 Like the incident recently at the Cincinnati Zoo.
 This mother isn’t negligent, or criminal, or bad.
 She is human.
 Yet, the rest of us, the perfect, the non-distracted, we judge and we shame and we condemn this mother for a tragic accident.
 We post rants on social media about how we would “never” be so irresponsible.
 We judge and condemn when really we don’t even know the details, and how could we?

-What if, instead of judging the misfortunes of others, we put that energy to better use?
+What if, we stop mom shaming others, and we put our energy to better use?
 This was an accident with a terrible outcome.
 All of this anger and hatred over something that was a rare and awful fluke is energy wasted.
 How about putting that energy into changing the world by loving our children and parenting them peacefully?
-How about directing that passion to stopping abuse?
+How about directing that passion to stop abuse?
 What if we used the time we are devoting to shaming this mother and learned to prevent child sexual abuse?
 (Which happens to be the most common health issue, with the most vast array of consequences, facing our children today.)
 Just a thought.
 Are you with me?
+Let’s stop mom shaming and prevent child abuse.

 Editor, Ask Lala